ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``group1`` (``Hash``) -- The first group hash
 * ``group2`` (``Hash``) -- The second group hash

-  * For relationship groups and types, see this: :doc:`relationship`
+  * For relationship groups and types, see this: :doc:`things/relationship`

 **Returns:**